tal-amir/sparse-approximation-gsm/README.md

 A typical use is:
 `>> x_sol = sparse_approx_gsm(A,y,k);`

-The `./utils` subdirectory should be added to the Matlab path:
+The `./utils` subdirectory is required in the Matlab path.
+To add:
 `>> addpath('./utils');`

 For more details, see the main documentation.